DataBiosphere/toil/docs/install/basic.rst

 ------

 Some optional features, called *extras*, are not included in the basic installation of Toil.
-To install Toil with all its bells and whistles, run
+To install Toil with all its bells and whistles, first install any necessary headers and libraries if using the mesos or encryption extras (`python-dev`_, `libffi-dev`_).
+Then run

 ::